patrickeleonard/blog/_drafts/2014-07-30-patlick-alone-2-stuck-in-new-york.md

 - Holy shit, these headings are ridiculous.
 Gotta change that.

-- There should totally be a version ot Twitter for things like blogposts, that limits you to one paragraph or something instead of 140 characters.
+- There should totally be a version of Twitter for things like blogposts, that limits you to one paragraph or something instead of 140 characters.

 - I need to write more songs.